Transfer Student Next Steps

 - Tuberculosis (TB) Screening Form: All students must complete the tuberculosis screening form.
 If the form indicates that you’re at high risk for TB, you’ll be required to have TB testing done or provide documentation of testing done within the U.S. in the past 6 months.

 Documentation needs to be signed / stamped by a licensed health care provider.
 High school records will also be accepted.

 Don't pay for college twice!
-Before you register for classes, it's very important that advisors are aware of any college-level credits you may have earned while you were in high school or college.
+Before you register for classes, it's very important that advisors are aware of any college-level credits you may have earned while you were in college.
 If we don't have your official college transcripts, the credits you've already completed won't be transferred to UND.